 All these options are also available after importing the file.
 Right-click on the second file > Register with default MRI.
-The reslice option previously presented corresponds to the menu "Reslice / vox2ras transform".
+The reslice option previously presented corresponds to the menu "Reslice / world coordinates".
 The other reslicing options offer alternatives based on the MNI coordinates or the SCS coordinates, which are most of the time a lot less accurate.

 If you don't have access to the positions of the SEEG contacts in a text file, as illustrated in this tutorial, you can place the contacts in the MRI viewer.

 After adding the continuous files to the database, right-click on the channel file > MRI registration > Edit (MRI Viewer: ...).
 Select one of the post-implantation volumes, that shows clear artifacts around the SEEG contacts.

 - If the resolution of the pre and post volumes is similar, which is the case in this tutorial, it doesn't matter much if you place the contacts on the resliced or the original post volume.
 But in the case of a post-implantation CT scan, the resolution is often much higher in the CT.
 In this case, prefer editing the channel file on the original high-resolution CT rather than on the low-resolution resliced CT volume.